CITY COUNCILS/SCHOOL DISTRICTS

 NEVER TOO OLD TO LEARN

-North East Independent School District Community Education presents seminars, tutorials and workshops featuring courses for all ages.
-Most classes are taught in NEISD facilities or the district’s Community Learning Center, 8750 Tesoro Drive.
-For costs, updates or cancellations, visit https://communityed.neisd.net or call 210-407-0140.
+The North East Independent School District Community Education program presents courses for adults and kids.
+Most classes are taught in NEISD facilities or the district’s Community Learning Center, 8750 Tesoro Drive in San Antonio.
+For updates, visit https://communityed.neisd.net or call Carrie Smith, NEISD community education coordinator, at 210-407-0140.

 SUBMITTING EVENTS: Email all the details along with your contact information two months in advance to email@example.com.